umar-codedot/local-repo-part1/README.md

 # Demo
- upload the locak repo on GitHub account
+ upload the locak repo on GitHub accounts